mlubinsky/mlubinsky.github.com/Disney.md

 Check for Existing SSH Keys.
 Before generating a new SSH key, it’s important to check if you already have any existing SSH keys on your computer.
-You can do this by searching your ~/.ssh directory for existing keys or by using the ls command in your terminal (e.g., ls -al ~/.ssh).
+You can do this by searching your ~/.ssh directory for existing keys or by using the ls command in your terminal

+ls -al ~/.ssh

 Step 2
 Generate a New SSH Key.
 If you don’t have an SSH key or want to generate a new one, you can create it using the ssh-keygen command.